-South Cambridgeshire Local Development Framework

-Strategic Housing Land Availability Assessment (SHLAA)
+South Cambridgeshire Local Development Framework Strategic Housing Land Availability Assessment (SHLAA) Site Assessment Proforma

+Proforma Created July 2012

+Proforma Last Updated July 2012

-Location New Settlement (Elsworth Parish) Site name / address Land north of A428, Cambourne Category of site: A new settlement.
+Location New Settlement (Elsworth Parish)

+Site name / address Land north of A428, Cambourne

+Category of site: A new settlement.

 Description of promoter's proposal Residential development with employment, retail, community uses and public open space.

-Site area (hectares) 164.11 Site Number 194 Site description & context The site lies to the north of the A428, east of the A1198 and west of Brockley Road, Elsworth.
+Site area (hectares) 164.11

+Site Number 194

+Site description & context The site lies to the north of the A428, east of the A1198 and west of Brockley Road, Elsworth.
 Fields adjoin it to the north and separate it from the A1198 to the west.
 Brockley Road, an unclassified road, bounds the site to the east and the A428 trunk road to the south.
 There is a hedgerow to the boundary with the A1198 that screens most views across the site from the east and a post-rail fence and hedgerow to the A428 to the south.
 This fencing also separates a cyclepath and tree planting along the northern edge of the A428.
 A motel and Chinese restaurant fronting A1198 adjoins the site at its south western edge.
 The site consists of open countryside and incorporates Common Farm Cottages comprising two pairs of semi-detached houses accessed via a farm track off Brockley Road, Elsworth that lie perpendicular to the road.
 The land rises slightly towards A428 but is a relatively flat area with long distance views across it.
 It is characterised by large open arable fields with few obvious field boundary markings, although there are some hedgerow trees to Brockley Road and ditches to some field boundaries.
-There are two wooded areas located beyond the cottages towards the northern part of the site - both are protected by Tree Preservation Orders.
-Current or last use of the site The site consists of agricultural land and four dwellings.
-Is the site Previously Developed Land?
-Partly - the site includes 4 dwellings creating a very small area of previously developed land.
+There are two wooded areas located beyond the cottages towards the northern part of the site - both are protected by Tree Preservation

+Current or last use of the site Orders.
+The site consists of agricultural land and four dwellings.